Always Breaking My Heart

-"Always Breaking My Heart" is the second single from American singer Belinda Carlisle's sixth studio album, A Woman and a Man (1996).
+"Always Breaking My Heart" is the second single from American singer Belinda Carlisle's sixth studio album, A Woman & a Man (1996).
 The song was written by Per Gessle from Swedish band Roxette, and a demo of the song recorded by Gessle was later released as a B-side of his single "Do You Wanna Be My Baby?", as well as the 2009 reissue of Crash!
 Boom!
 Bang!
 (1994).
 Released on September 9, 1996, "Always Breaking My Heart" peaked at number eight on the UK Singles Chart and number 50 in Australia.
 It remains Carlisle's final UK top-10 hit.

 Critical reception

-British magazine Music Week rated the song three out of five, writing, "Distinctively Belinda Carlisle, this hook-laden tune by Roxette's Per Gessle will se her straight back on the airwaves and high in the chart again."
+British magazine Music Week rated the song three out of five, writing, "Distinctively Belinda Carlisle, this hook-laden tune by Roxette's Per Gessle will see her straight back on the airwaves and high in the chart again."

 Music video

 The accompanying music video for "Always Breaking My Heart" was directed by Philippe Gautier.